By appointment only for powers of attorney, wills, successions & property transfers.

 Is it necessary for me to sign a Provisional Custody by Mandate if my child is over 18 years old?

-No. If your child is over 18 years old, he or she can now make their own medical and educational decision.
+No. If your child is over 18 years old, they are considered an adult.
+By law, he or she can now make their own medical and educational decisions.
 The Provisional Custody by Mandate is for minor children.

 If my adult child is disabled, can he or she sign a mandate?